 Why use image descriptions

 Image descriptions ensure the information from your image reaches everyone.
-Websites and social media often offer ways to insert a text description of the image, which can be read out by a screen reader, allowing the viewer to build up a mental picture of the scene.
+Websites and social media often offer ways to insert a text description, or 'Alt Text', of the image, which can be read out by a screen reader, allowing the viewer to build up a mental picture of the scene.

 How to write an image description